-Focus On The Family are promoting David Clarke & his book “I Don’t Want a Divorce: a 90-Day Guide to Saving Your Marriage.”
+Focus On The Family are promoting David Clarke and his book I Don’t Want a Divorce: a 90-Day Guide to Saving Your Marriage.
 David Clarke does not understand enough about the dynamics of domestic abuse to offer counsel on this.

 One of our long time followers emailed me about David Clarke.
 Here is the gist of what she said:

 Focus on the Family have featured Dr. David Clarke discussing marriage and “shunning” an abuser in a marriage in order to show the abuser the error of his / her ways.
 I heard the broadcast and was triggered.
 While David Clarke mentioned that “shunning” an abusive spouse could possibly hasten a divorce (which is true), I was still struck by the poor advice and assumptions he made.

 - He advised you as the victim to tell the truth to your church leadership about your marriage.
 He assumed that church leaders will believe the victim; but we know that many church leaders do not believe the victim.